chto/chto.github.io/_pages/research.md

 ---
 <p align="justify">
 My main research interests are studying the formation and evolution of large-scale structures in our universe and how they affect the evolution of galaxies.
-The followings are some specific projects I have been working on:
+Some specific projects I have been working on are listed below.
 </p>
 <h2 id="Multi-probe cluster cosmology">Multi-probe cluster cosmology</h2>
 <p align="justify">